J. R. R. Tolkien: Religion

-Tolkien's Catholicism was a significant factor in C. S. Lewis's conversion from atheism to Christianity, although Tolkien was dismayed that Lewis chose to join the Church of England.
+Tolkien's Catholicism was a significant factor in C. S. Lewis's conversion from atheism to Christianity.
 He once wrote to Rayner Unwin's daughter Camilla, who wished to know the purpose of life, that it was "to increase according to our capacity our knowledge of God by all the means we have, and to be moved by it to praise and thanks."
 He had a special devotion to the blessed sacrament, writing to his son Michael that in "the Blessed Sacrament ... you will find romance, glory, honour, fidelity, and the true way of all your loves upon earth, and more than that".
 He accordingly encouraged frequent reception of Holy Communion, again writing to his son Michael that "the only cure for sagging of fainting faith is Communion."
 He believed the Catholic Church to be true most of all because of the pride of place and the honour in which it holds the Blessed Sacrament.
-In the last years of his life, Tolkien resisted the liturgical changes implemented after the Second Vatican Council, especially the use of English for the liturgy; he continued to make the responses in Latin, loudly, ignoring the rest of the congregation.
+In the last years of his life Tolkien resisted certain liturgical changes implemented after the Second Vatican Council, his primary objection being the use of English for the liturgy.
+Tolkien spoke Latin fluently, and he felt that the English translations were clumsy.
+In his old age he continued to make the Mass responses in Latin.
+Tolkien did not sign the Agatha Christie indult, however, and he served as a lector at Corpus Christi, a parish church in Headington, in accordance with the allowances of the Council.

+Government

+Tolkien held deeply skeptical views of political authority, writing that "the most improper job of any man, even saints, is bossing other men".
+He distrusted both mass democracy and centralized state power, writing that not one in a million is fit for it, and least of all those who seek the opportunity".
+In one of his letters, Tolkien described his political leanings as "more and more to Anarchy (philosophically understood, meaning abolition of control, not whiskered men with bombs)".
+He explained that he was "not a democrat, only because humility and equality are spiritual principles, not political ones".

+Tolkien believed small-scale, community policing was more effective than state-control.
+He also believed that power itself, even when well-intentioned, carries a corrupting influence.
+This philosophical theme runs through The Lord of the Rings, where Tolkien writes that Gandalf rejects using the One Ring for good due to its ability to corrupt.
+The books also portray the desire to dominate others as the original and enduring temptation of evil.